trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 ### Step 2: Update in `App.tsx`

 Forget about `token_id == 0` and fetch back all tokens.

-1. Replace the function `refreshUserContextOnPageReload` with the following content
+1. Replace the function `refreshUserContextOnPageReload` with the following content:

     ```typescript
     const refreshUserContextOnPageReload = async () => {